Philip Sheridan: Indian Wars

 While Sheridan moved into the Plains area, his troops, supplemented with state militias, were spread too thin to have any real effect on the Indian raids so he conceived a strategy of forced deprivation, similar to the one he used in the Shenandoah Valley.
-In the Winter Campaign of 1868–69 (of which the Battle of Washita River was part) he attacked the Cheyenne, Kiowa, and Comanche tribes in their winter quarters, taking their supplies and livestock, driving the Indians back on to their reservations, and killing those who resisted.
+In the Winter Campaign of 1868–69 (of which the Battle of Washita River was part) he attacked the Cheyenne, Kiowa, Arrapaho, Apache, and Comanche tribes in their winter quarters at the Cimmaron and Canadian rivers.
+He took their supplies and livestock, driving the Indians back on to their reservations, and killing those who resisted.
 When Sherman was promoted to General of the Army following Grant's election as President of the United States, Sheridan was appointed to senior command of the Military Division of the Missouri, with all the Great Plains under his command.
 Professional hunters, trespassing on Indian reservations, killed over 4 million bison by 1874.
 As historian Dan Flores has shown, any quotations attributed to Sheridan that celebrate buffalo hunting or that he ever appeared before the Texas legislature about this matter, are almost certainly apocryphal.
 As Flores notes, "there is no evidence the nineteenth-century Texas legislature ever considered a bill to outlaw or regulate the hide hunt."
 These erroneous charges against Sheridan first surfaced in the 1907 memoir of buffalo hunter John Cook.

 Eventually the Indians returned to their designated reservations.
 Sheridan's department conducted the Red River War, the Ute War, and the Great Sioux War of 1876–77, which resulted in the death of Lt.
 Col. George Armstrong Custer.
 The Indian raids subsided during the 1870s and were almost over by the early 1880s, as Sheridan became the commanding general of the entire U.S. Army.